SolidLabResearch/solidlab-env-setup/README.md

 - Slow
 - Multiple steps

-Prerequisites: Install ansible, cookiecutter and jFed
+Prerequisites: Install cookiecutter and jFed

-### Step 1: Configure ESpec generation parameters
+### Step 0: Configure ESpec generation parameters

 Edit `espec/cookiecutter.json` to customize some parameters.
 The most obvious one to change is `server_count`, to select the number of servers needed.